Isabella I of Castile: Columbus and Portuguese relations

-Just three months after entering Granada, Queen Isabella agreed to sponsor Christopher Columbus on an expedition to reach the East Indies by sailing west (for a distance of 2000 miles, according to Columbus).
+Just three months after entering Granada, Queen Isabella agreed to sponsor Christopher Columbus on an expedition to reach the East Indies by sailing west (for a distance of 2,000 miles, according to Columbus).
 The crown agreed to pay a sum of money as a concession from monarch to subject.

 Columbus's expedition departed on 3 August 1492, and arrived in the New World on 12 October.
 He returned the next year and presented his findings to the monarchs, bringing natives and gold under a hero's welcome.
 Although Columbus was sponsored by the Castilian queen, treasury accounts show no royal payments to him until 1493, after his first voyage was complete.
-Spain then entered a Golden Age of exploration and colonisation—the period of the Spanish Empire.
+Spain then entered a Golden Age of exploration and colonization—the period of the Spanish Empire.
 In 1494, by the Treaty of Tordesillas, Isabella and Ferdinand agreed to divide the Earth, outside of Europe, with King John II of Portugal.
 The Portuguese did not recognize that South America belonged to the Spanish because it was in Portugal's sphere of influence, and King John II threatened to send an army to claim the land for the Portuguese.

+Beyond her support for Columbus, Queen Isabella also played a pivotal role in shaping the Spanish linguistic legacy in the New World.
+In 1492, she endorsed the first grammar of the Castilian language titled Gramática de la lengua castellana, written by Elio Antonio de Nebrija, the father of Spanish grammar.
+This grammar was intended to spread the Spanish language across the newly discovered lands, aligning with Spain's imperial ambitions, as Nebrija himself declared it would teach the language to the inhabitants of these territories.